jjbstudent/Quiz-Game/README.md

 The project includes the following features:

-- Start Button:

-A start button initiates the quiz.
+- A start button initiates the quiz.
 When clicked, a timer starts, and the first question is displayed.
 Question Navigation: